 As a result of this backward consciousness of the society, even the parties and leaders who call themselves materialists and Marxists in the name of building a vote bank in electoral politics seem to be engaged in restoring these symbols like the masculine Ram, Krishna, Shiva and Brahma.

-Taking a proud photo in front of the idols of Dhipi, Ram and Sita of Ayodhya in our Prime Minister KP Sharma Oli's Parsa, and worshiping Pashupati are just a ploy to win over the devout society to their side for an electoral majority.
+Taking a proud photo in front of the idols of Dhipi, Ram and Sita of Ayodhya in our Prime Minister KP Sharma Oli's Parsa, and worshipping Pashupati is just a ploy to win over the devout society to their side for an electoral majority.
 This is not just a matter of Oli, almost everyone is naked in the bathroom of this parliamentary politics.
 Again, this situation is not limited to any one religion, but all religions are dominated by such masculine symbols, thoughts and social consciousness.

 There are many challenges on the path to rational liberation from this masculine thinking and sociality.
 The first is the neo-liberal thinking in the women's rights movement, which seeks to present the old masculine gods in a timely manner, and the second is the consumerist market model world beauties and sporting icons in the rights movement, They promote luxury and try to replace the old masculine god with a new modern myth.

-In this new endeavor, cars and motorcycles are also presented in such a way, as if it is a young woman who arouses the lust of a head!
+In this new endeavour, cars and motorcycles are also presented in such a way, as if it is a young woman who arouses the lust of a head!
 The construction of this distorted mentality in the name of women's freedom creates a new myth of masculine mentality.

 Another challenge of the women's rights movement is the rich and luxurious lifestyle of ideologically active women leaders, which creates an unfamiliar situation among the women community, whose lifestyles are normal and destitute, trapped in the clutches of traditional patriarchal exploitation and oppression.